Trump son, allies sued by witness from 1st impeachment case

 “Rather,” it adds, “the coordinated campaign was the result of a common understanding and agreement among and between President Trump, Defendants, and others comprising a close group of aides and associates inside and outside of the White House, to target Lt.
 Col. Vindman in a specific way for the specific purpose of intimidation and retaliation.”

+As a result of the treatment, Vindman “has sustained significant financial, emotional, and reputational harm,” according to the lawsuit, which seeks compensatory and punitive damages.

-Vindman announced in July 2020 that he was retiring from the Army after more than 21 years and raised similar allegations of harassment, bullying and intimidation as in Wednesday’s lawsuit.
+Vindman announced in July 2020 that he was retiring from the Army after more than 21 years, and at the time raised similar allegations of harassment, bullying and intimidation as in Wednesday’s lawsuit.
 He has since come out with a book about his experiences, titled, “Here, Right Matters: An American Story.”

 Follow Eric Tucker on Twitter at http://www.twitter.com/etuckerAP.